 1. What Is the ABCD Harmonic Pattern?

-It signals an imminent trend reversal after the completion of the final swing, giving traders a high-confidence entry point.
+It signals a potential trend reversal after the completion of the final swing, offering traders a defined area to look for entry opportunities.

 It’s composed of three segments: two impulse “legs” (AB and CD) and one correctional “retracement” leg (BC).
 The legs AB and CD tend to be approximately the same size, aiming for symmetry (FXOpen UK, n.d.).